wp-plugins/kune-in-wp/readme.txt

 == Description ==

 This is a plugin to embed docs from kune.cc (and similar nodes) in Wordpress pages.
-Also will allow to use other kune functionalities in Wordpress.
+Also it will allow to use other kune functionalities in Wordpress (like our [gtalk](https://en.wikipedia.org/wiki/Gtalk) compatible chat).

 Just add a kune document with shorcodes like `[kune url='http://kune.cc/#!somegroup.docs.1.2']`.

-As kune documents are powered by Apache Wave you can embed documents edited in real-time collaboratively.
+As kune documents are powered by [Apache Wave](http://incubator.apache.org/wave/) you can embed documents edited in real-time collaboratively.

-Inspired in the previous Wave Wavr plugin: https://wordpress.org/plugins/wavr/.
+This plugin is inspired in the previous [Wave Wavr plugin](https://wordpress.org/plugins/wavr/).

 == Installation ==